 Beginning with ONTAP 9.8, you can use SnapMirror Business Continuity (SM-BC) to protect applications with LUNs, enabling applications to fail over transparently, ensuring business continuity in case of a disaster.
-SM-BC is on AFF clusters or All SAN Array (ASA) clusters, where the primary and secondary clusters can be AFF or ASA, independent of the other.
+SM-BC is supported on AFF clusters or All SAN Array (ASA) clusters, where the primary and secondary clusters can be either AFF or ASA.
 SM-BC protects applications with iSCSI or FCP LUNs.

 SnapMirror Business Continuity provides the following benefits: